Kenya-Rae/home-cook-recipes/README.md

 ### Current Bugs

 - Due to the time of this submition, some things have to be left.
 The forgot password function is functional in the sense of users recieve the email.
 Though the token was expired.
 I had tried debugging and shuffling my code and had changed the EmailJs template to reflect html instead, the hyperlink does not work.
 As I dont have enough time to debug and fully resolve this, I've added it here.
+- Card panel images or panel itself is protruding above the rest of the panels.
+Not sure why, had a look through dev tools and could find a solution currently for this.
+- Edit function, seems to not fully work.
+I.e Categories are not updated.
+Unfortunately due to the time of submission I don't have time to look in to this further.

 <br>
   <details>